You may be requested to create a dump file if an application or Windows freezes. There are two types of dump files:

 Kernel Dump Files - there are a copy of the Windows memory.
 These dumps are created when Windows crashes.
 Kernel dumps are typically used when Windows completely freezes

-Create Application Dump Files
+2. Create Application Dump Files If The App is Frozen

 First you need to determine if the application is 32bit or 64bit: